Long-term tattoo care: A complete routine for lasting ink

 Mistakes that damage a tattoo over time

-Underestimating the impact of daily UV rays
+Underestimating the daily impact of UV rays

 Insufficient or inappropriate hydration